 But I have a few ideas for this wall that I can’t decide between, so until then, the hooks keep staying because can you ever have too many hooks in an entryway?
 Nope!

 We use this hanging basket as a hamper for dirty kitchen towels and washcloths, which works so well!
-Another really random but functional small space storage idea!
+Another really random but functional storage idea!

 It’s perfect because it gives us a convenient place to toss dirty towels, keeps them hidden in a pretty basket and it’s easy to grab as we’re heading downstairs to do laundry.

-Ours is from World Market a couple years ago (and I’ve seen them in store multiple times since), but I’m not seeing it on their site right now.
-Hopefully they come back.
+Ours is from World Market a couple of years ago (and I’ve seen them in-store multiple times since), but I’m not seeing it on their site right now.
+Hopefully, they come back.
 Meanwhile, I found this one that looks similar.

-Here’s one more before and after view before we wrap up this small entryway post!
+Here’s one more before and after view before we wrap up this entryway post!

 And now: